Can Cataracts Cause Headaches? Symptoms, Relief & Surgery

 Partnering with the Best Plastic Clinic in Turkey, Magical Clinic’s signature “Clear Vision, Clear Mind” program assigns a dedicated nurse‑navigator the moment you click “book,” ships pre‑op hydration packs to your door, and streams immersive VR relaxation training.
 Surgeons perform femtosecond‑laser capsulotomy—faster and kinder than manual cuts—while anaesthetists use opioid‑sparing protocols that curb post‑op nausea and dampen cranial‑pressure spikes.
 A follow‑up app then tracks glare sensitivity, delivers guided meditations, and auto‑alerts staff whenever a patient records a pain score above three.
 This wraparound care not only restores sight but also erases headache triggers at their source.

-Recovery Timeline: What to Expect
+Recovery Timeline: What Happens After Cataract Surgery

-Long-Term Eye Health Strategies
+Long-Term Eye Care Strategies to Prevent Headaches

 - Schedule yearly dilated exams to monitor posterior capsule clarity and retinal health; early detection pre-empts vision stress that might revive the age-old question, can cataracts cause headaches.